CPTN Certified Older Adult Training Specialist (CPTN-COATS)

 - Hold current First Aid (STANDARD or EMERGENCY) certification.

 - Hold current Adult-Child-Infant CPR C/AED certification.

 - Hold current Certified Personal Trainer distinction from CPTN or other organizations.

 - Complete the CPTN Older Adult Training – Part 1 workshop.

 - Complete the CPTN Older Adult Training – Part 2 workshop.

 - Complete a Personal Log (PDF, 95KB) of 20 hours one-on-one training an older adult (age 50+).

-Note: Candidates must submit the requirements listed above (First Aid, CPR, Personal Trainer Certificate) before proceeding to the practical exam.
-It is not required for taking the online exam or attending the workshops.
+Note: Candidates will have up to 6 months to submit the requirements listed above (First Aid, CPR, Personal Trainer Certificate) after passing the online exam or complete retesting would be required.

 To become an Older Adult Training Specialist follow these three simple steps below: